AndorfLab/ImmPort-Curation-Tool/documentation/Preparing-and-Preprocessing-Files.md

 ### Example ImmPort Files
 Below are examples of the ImmPort files that are required by the curation tool.
 The templates are populated with mock data to showcase the required formatting.

-Note: File names and formats differ slightly between public downloads and admin exports, but both contain the necessary information for the Curation Tool.
+Note: File names and formats differ slightly between public downloads and administrator exports, but both contain the necessary information for the Curation Tool.
+The primary difference is administrator exports typically do not contain a STUDY_ACCESSION column.
+As a result, the study accession must be filled in manually in the 'Input the study ID' textbox in the application.

 The examples below show the public download format.

 #### *study_file.txt*
 | **STUDY_FILE_ACCESSION** | **DESCRIPTION**     | **FILE_NAME**        | **STUDY_ACCESSION** | **STUDY_FILE_TYPE** | **WORKSPACE_ID** |